zixi-liu/interview-ai-prototype/paper/experiment/exp1_results/initial_feedbacks/3-Leaning No Hire.md

 =====================
 3. Short Justification (Interviewer Tone)
-- The candidate claims significant ownership in resolving the conflict, but the resolution heavily relies on team input, diluting individual impact.
+- The candidate's description of the conflict resolution lacks clarity on their individual contributions versus the team's collective efforts.
-- There is a lack of reflection on personal learning or growth from the conflict, which is critical for a Junior-Mid level candidate.
+- There is insufficient reflection on personal growth or specific takeaways from the conflict, which is critical for a Junior-Mid level role.
-- Metrics presented (e.g., 25% reduction in implementation time) are not clearly tied to the candidate's individual actions.

 =====================
-4. Improvement Suggestions
+4. Improvement Suggestions (very concise)
-- Clarify individual contributions versus team contributions in conflict resolution scenarios.
+- Clearly delineate personal contributions versus team efforts in collaborative situations.
-- Reflect on personal growth and learning outcomes from the experience.
+- Provide specific examples of personal growth or lessons learned from conflicts.
-- Provide specific metrics that directly correlate to personal actions taken, rather than team results.
+- Use quantifiable metrics to support claims of impact on project outcomes.